smaakage85/mlflow/README.md

 ### `virtualenv` environment

 The default environment manager in 'mlflow' is 'virtualenv'.
+When calling `mlflow run` with `virtualenv` as environment manager, a virtual environment is created from `python_env.yaml`, and the model is trained in that environment.

 ```bash
 mlflow run . -e training --env-manager virtualenv
 ```

-Uses `pyenv`.

 ### `conda` environment

+Analog to `virtualenv`.
+The `conda` environment is created from `conda.yaml`.

 ```bash
 mlflow run . -e training --env-manager conda
 ```
+*NOTE*: for some reason `conda_env: conda.yaml` must be set in `MLproject` to actually run this example (has to be a bug?).

 ### Docker container

 MLflow also has support for training a model in a Docker environment.
-As opposed to `conda` this allows for capturing non-Python dependencies, e.g. Java libraries.
+As opposed to `conda` and `virtualenv` this allows for capturing non-Python dependencies, e.g. Java libraries.

 See [this project](https://github.com/smaakage85/mlflowdocker) for an example.